2019 MACKINAC ISLAND INTERNSHIP

 The Town Crier is published weekly for 18 consecutive weeks during the summers, from mid-May to mid-September, and once in October, December, February, and April.
 Subscribers live throughout the country.

 Back issues of the Town Crier can be accessed free in the archive section of our website, www.mackinacislandnews.com.
-Applicants are asked to review the newspaper and describe what they see and what they hope to learn from the internship.

 To apply, please provide: